 Background: Spinal haemangioblastomas are rare benign but potentially devastating vascular tumours.
 They may occur sporadically or as a component of Von Hippel-Lindau (VHL) disease.
-There is a dearth of information about these tumours among Nigerians.
-This study aims to evaluate the clinical profile and outcome of surgery as well as the challenges of management of these tumours in a resource-limited country.
+There is a dearth of information on these tumours among Nigerians.
+This study aims to evaluate the clinical profile and outcome of surgery as well as the challenges of the management of these tumours in a resource-limited country.

-Methods: We retrospectively analysed data from the records of patients who had surgery for spinal haemangioblastoma at our center between January 2004 and December 2018.
+Methods: We retrospectively analysed data from the records of patients who had surgery for spinal haemangioblastoma at our centre between January 2004 and December 2018.

 Results: We operated 2 cases of spinal haemangioblastomas during the study period (1 male, 1 female).
 The patients were aged 25 and 50 years.
-Both patients presented with sensorimotor deficits but only one them had sphincteric dysfunction.
-The duration of symptoms was 2 weeks in one patient and 18 months in the other.
-The tumour was located in the thoracic region in both of them.
-One patient had extramedullary tumour while the had an intramedullary spinal tumour.
-Both patients were paraplegic at the time of surgery, for 3 days in one patient and more than 4 months in the second patient.
-Gross total tumour resection was achieved in both individual.
-The patient with short
+While both patients had thoracic lesions and presented with sensorimotor deficits, only one had sphincteric dysfunction.
+The onset of symptoms was 2 weeks in one patient and 18 months in the other.
+The tumour was located in the thoracic region in the 2 patients.
+One patient had extramedullary tumour patient had an intramedullary tumour location.
+Both individuals were paraplegic at the time of surgery, which was 3 days in one patient and more than 4 months in the other.
+Whereas gross total tumour resection was achieved both instances, the patient with shorter duration of symptoms and

-Corresponding author:

-Dr. Oluwakemi.
+Corresponding author: Dr. Oluwakemi.
 A. Badejo Division of Neurological Surgery, Department of Surgery, College of Medicine, University of Ibadan.
-Email: kemibadejo@yahoo.com Phone: +2348097317732 duration of symptoms and extramedullary tumour made a rapid post-operative neurological improvement while the one with long duration of symptoms and intramedullary tumour remained paraplegic until his demise 9 months after surgery.
+Email: kemibadejo@yahoo.com Phone: +2348097317732 extramedullary tumour made a rapid-post operative neurological improvement, while the one with the longer duration of symptoms and intramedullary tumour remained paraplegic until his death nine months after surgery.

 Conclusion: Spinal haemangioblastomas are rare tumours.
-Long duration of symptoms and intramedullary tumour location are predictors of unfavorable surgical outcome.
+Long duration of symptoms and intramedullary tumour location may be predictors of unfavorable surgical outcome.